SupradeepDanturti/COMP6721_Winter2023_GroupG/README.md

 - cuda -> V11.1
 ## **Instruction on how to train/validate the model**
 - To train or validate the code use the 3 ipynb files mentioned in the first point of Source Code Package.
+- Before running any of those 3 files please change the directory path.
+[Path](./Code/UTKFace/AllUTKFace/AllModelsOnUTKFaceDataset.ipynb#4-1)
 ## **Instructions on how to run the pre-trained model on the provided sample test dataset**
 -
 -
 ## **Source Code Package in PyTorch**
 - There are 3 ipynb files of eaach dataset containing the initial 9 models which can be found here with their saved model files.
-[Dataset-1 UTKFace](./Code/UTKFace/AllUTKFace/) | [dataset-2 Adience](./Code/Adience/AdienceAllModels/) | [Dataset-3 Appa-Real](./Code/AppaReal/AllModelsAppa-Real/)
+[Dataset-1 UTKFace](./Code/UTKFace/AllUTKFace/) | [Dataset-2 Adience](./Code/Adience/AdienceAllModels/) | [Dataset-3 Appa-Real](./Code/AppaReal/AllModelsAppa-Real/)
 - The 2 Transfer Learning models can be found here with their respective saved model files.
 [Transfer Learning Files](./Code/TransferLearning/)
 - Preprocessing steps can be found [here](./Code/Preprocessing/).
 - Dataset Study can be found [here](./Code/DatasetStudy.ipynb).